pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/automatic_tests.rst

 This section presents the automatic validation tests for the FCIDECOMP Software.
-These tests are run on a CI/CD pipeline on EUMETSAT's Gitlab instance, on machines provided by EUMETSAT with CentOS 7, Windows 64-bit and Windows 32-bit, with the ``fcidecomp`` software installed.
+These tests are run on a CI/CD pipeline on EUMETSAT's Gitlab instance, on machines provided by EUMETSAT with CentOS 7 64-bit (run in Docker container), Windows 10 64-bit and Windows 10 32-bit, with the ``fcidecomp`` software installed.

 The tests can also be run on a local machine, provided: